 Holidays in Cyprus are packed with things to see and do.
 Choose from a huge choice of water sports in the larger resorts, as well as boat trips and scuba diving.
 Try cycling, hiking and horse riding in the Troodos Mountains.
 Go shopping in Limassol and Nicosia.
-Paphos makes a great day out, with the Tomb of the Kings, St Pauls Pillar and Temple of Aphrodite.
+Paphos makes a great day out, boasting the Tomb of the Kings, St Paul's Pillar and the Temple of Aphrodite.
 There are also three excellent golf courses in the area.
 For families, there are water parks in Paphos and Ayia Napa, plus great days out at Pafos Birdpark, Limassol Donkey Sanctuary and the Camel Park at Larnaca.
 Don't miss a day trip to Cairo by sea.

-Local cuisine includes Halloumi cheese and strong coffee, as well as meals cooked with fresh, locallygrown produce.
+Local cuisine includes Halloumi cheese and strong coffee, as well as meals cooked with fresh, locally-grown produce.
 Cypriot food is best sampled al fresco in a tiny taverna.
 Try freshly caught seafood at Paphos harbour, or head to one of the many international restaurants in the larger resorts.
-For great value, book an allinclusive hotel, where snacks, meals and selected drinks are included in the cost of your holiday.
+For great value, book an all-inclusive hotel, where snacks, meals and selected drinks are included in the cost of your holiday.

 Popular destinations in the Cyprus you may be interested in: